godatadriven/whirl/README.md

 If you want to stop all containers from a more specialized environment you can add the `-e` or `--environment` commandline argument with the name of the environment.
 This name corresponds with a directory in the `envs` directory.

+### Configuring environment variables

+Instead of passing the environment flag each time when you run _whirl_, you can also configure your environment in an `.whirl.env` file.
+We look for the `.whirl.env` file in three places:

+- in your home directory, at `~/.whirl.env`.
+You can configure a default environment that will be used for every DAG.
+- Similarly, there is a `.whirl.env` file in the root of this repository.
+This also specifies a default environment to be used when starting _whirl_
+- You can set a `.whirl.env` in your DAG directory, to override the default environment to be used for that specific DAG.

 ### Use of environment variables